monoscope-tech/apitoolkit-landing/blog/monitoring-your-express-application-using-opentelemetry-with-apitoolkit/index.md

 ![Notification-method](./choose-notification-method.png)

-- Integrate Express.js app with APIToolkit’s Express SDK (This step is optional.
+- Integrate Express.js app with monoscope’s Express SDK (This step is optional.
 We will cover the integration in the next steps below).

 ![Integrate-express-express](./integrate-express.png)